QuickBooks vs Xero (2026): SMB accounting software compared

 - Your firm and payroll stack already assume QuickBooks Online.

-- US-specific workflows and add-ons dominate your requirements.
+- U.S.-specific workflows and add-ons dominate your requirements.

 - You answered toward accountant familiarity over cloud-minimalism debates.